-If you offer unhealthy choices like chips, drinks, and packaged foods, those snacks won’t satisfy your child’s hunger and they’ll be asking for a second snack shortly after, instead of making it to the next meal like lunch or dinner.
+If you offer unhealthy choices like chips, drinks, popcorn and packaged food snacks, they won’t satisfy your child’s hunger and I’m willing to bet they’ll be asking for a second snack shortly after, instead of making it to the next meal.

 Food Isn’t a Reward & Shouldn’t Be Used as a Bribe

-When you offer rewards for eating food – such as the vegetables or chicken they’re putting up a stink about – children will begin to associate those foods in a negative way since you’re trying to bribe them to eat.
+When you offer rewards for eating food – children will begin to associate those foods in a negative way since you’re trying to bribe them to eat.